Paxxs/Cluttered-bucket/README.md

 1. Fork this repository
     1. Could be just downloaded as zip
         1. But you will lose track about upstream changes.
-1. Give your bucket in new inside github project settings.
+1. Give your bucket in new name inside github project settings.
 1. Add proper description of repository.
     - Information about what type of manifests could be found here.
 1. Add `scoop-bucket` tag for repository